Emma Watkins: Personal life

 Watkins and fellow Wiggles performer Lachlan Gillespie were married on 9 April 2016 at Hopewood House in Bowral, New South Wales.
 On 3 August 2018, Watkins and Gillespie announced their separation.

-In April 2018, Watkins was forced to withdraw from several shows, suffering from pain caused by severe endometriosis.
-She underwent surgery after being diagnosed with Stage IV endometriosis.
-Her specialist, Professor Jason Abbott, believes that Watkins' speaking out about her diagnosis helped raise awareness of the condition.
+In April 2018, Watkins was forced to withdraw from several shows, suffering from pain caused by Stage IV endometriosis, undergoing surgery after her diagnosis.
+Her specialist, Professor Jason Abbott, believes that Watkins's speaking out about her diagnosis helped raise awareness of the condition.

-On 5 April 2021, Watkins announced her engagement to Oliver Brian, a musician who works with the Wiggles.
-They had begun dating in December 2019.
+On 5 April 2021, Watkins announced her engagement to Oliver Brian, a musician who worked with the Wiggles.
+They began dating in December 2019.
 On 2 May 2022, she and Brian were married.